DDD-Dev2/Xtreme-Good-Guys-Vs-Bad/README.md

 I made this because the site that host the client is going to expire on 04/16/2025.

 Feel free to use this in any unblocked games sites, just upload these files and open xtreme_good_gus_vs_bad.html

+i couldnt upload the data file because its too big for github but you can find it here: